raymonsanches/mina-environments/README.md

 # Mina Environments

 Simple implementation of Mina Deploy that I've created to deploy Symfony Applications.
-It is possible to create how environments do you want with custom commands in each one.
+It is possible to create how many environments you want to with custom commands in each one.

 ## Run deploy